anaxite/tgdp-asciidoc-templates/concept/process-concept.md

 | 2.0     | 2023-06-01 | Added a new limitation               |
 | 1.1     | 2023-02-01 | Enhanced explanation of key concepts |
 | 1.0     | 2023-01-01 | Initial Concept Document             |

+---

+> Explore other templates from [The Good Docs Project](https://thegooddocsproject.dev/).
+Use our [feedback form](https://thegooddocsproject.dev/feedback/?template=Concept%20process) to give feedback on this template.